After traveling thousands and thousands of miles, I’ve learned lots of ways to save money on a road trip.

 25. Stay in hotels with kitchens

 I’d mentioned staying in hotels with kitchens above.
-Most of the time these kitchenettes will consist of a refrigerator and freezer, a microwave, and a stovetop.
+Most of the time these kitchenettes have a refrigerator and freezer, a microwave, and a stovetop.
 They’ll also have pots, pans, and all the utensils.

 26. Search on restaurant.com